John Rutherfurd

-Early life
+Early life and education

-John Rutherfurd was born on September 20, 1760 in New York City to Walter Rutherfurd (1723–1804) and Catherine Alexander (1727–1801), daughter of James Alexander and Mary Spratt Provoost.
+Rutherfurd was born on September 20, 1760, in New York City to Walter Rutherfurd (1723–1804) and Catherine Alexander (1727–1801), daughter of James Alexander and Mary Spratt Provoost.
 His father Walter, a veteran of the British Army, was a hostage of the Patriots during the Revolutionary War while John was a teenager.
-Rutherfurd attended the College of New Jersey (now Princeton University) and studied law.
+Rutherfurd attended the College of New Jersey, which is now Princeton University, where he studied law.

 His sister, Mary Rutherfurd, was married to Maj.
 Gen. Matthew Clarkson.
 His maternal uncle was William Alexander (1726–1783), also known as Lord Stirling.
 Rutherfurd was also related to Gilbert Elliot-Murray-Kynynmound, 4th Baronet (1751–1814), William Eden, 1st Baron Auckland (1745–1814), John Elliott (1732–1808), Governor of Newfoundland, Arthur St. Clair (1736–1818), a General and territorial Governor of Ohio.
 His paternal uncle was John Rutherfurd, an MP who was killed at Fort Ticonderoga during the Battle of Carillon, and was the father of John Rutherfurd, also an MP for Roxburghshire.

 Career

-After graduating from the College of New Jersey, he practiced law in New York City for several years.
-In 1787, he moved to a farm near the village of Tranquility in Sussex County in New Jersey (after a boundary for a new county was drawn in 1824 his former holdings straddled Sussex and Warren Counties).
+After graduating from the College of New Jersey, Rutherfurd practiced law in New York City for several years.
+In 1787, he moved to a farm near Green Township, New Jersey, in Sussex County, New Jersey.
+After a boundary for the new county was drawn in 1824, his former holdings straddled Sussex and Warren counties.

 In 1788, he entered politics, serving in the New Jersey General Assembly until 1790.
 He was then elected as a Federalist to the United States Senate from New Jersey and served in the Senate from 1791 to 1798.

-Retirement from politics
+Rutherfurd was the only senator to vote against the First Militia Act of 1792, and one of two senators to vote against the Eleventh Amendment to the United States Constitution.

 After serving in the United States Senate, Rutherfurd then retired from politics, but continued to undertake several important projects during the rest of his life.
 He was one of the three Commissioners who laid out the plans for the Manhattan street grid north of 14th Street from 1807 to 1811.
 Around 1816 he investigated the building of a possible canal connecting the Delaware, Raritan and Hudson rivers.
 Finally, from 1827 to 1833, he helped settle New Jersey's boundaries with New York and Pennsylvania.